 Males Between the Ages of 18 and 25

 Male students applying for financial aid using the FAFSA or the CA Dream Application are required to meet the following Selective Service requirements.
 The federal Military Selective Service Act ("the Act"), requires most males residing in the United State to present themselves for registration with the Selective Service System within thirty days of their eighteenth birthday.
 Most males between the ages of 18 and 25 must be registered.
 Males born after December 31, 1959 may be required to submit a statement of compliance with the Act and regulations in order to receive any grant, loan or work assistance under specified provisions of existing federal law.
 In California, students who fail to register are also ineligible to receive any need-based student grants funded by the state or a public postsecondary institution, including Cal Grant and more.
 Male students meeting the age requirements above, can register for Selective Service at the time they complete their FAFSA or CA Dream Application.

-Selective Service registration forms are available at any U.S. Post Office, and many high schools have a staff member or teacher appointed as a Selective Service Registrar.
+Selective Service registration forms are also available at any U.S. Post Office, and many high schools have a staff member or teacher appointed as a Selective Service Registrar.
 If you haven't registered and are required to do so, you can request that information provided on the FAFSA or the CA Dream Application be used to register you with the Selective Service.
 You can obtain additional information and register online through the Selective Service System's web site.
 This site also enables you to obtain proof of registration or to provide a change of address to the Selective Service System.